dokryconn/Dokters-Prescription/README.md

-#	The `The Matrix` folder
-This folder contains the `The Matrix.EXE` script package which is nearly identical to the Live Enhancement Script (LES) via https://enhancementsuite.me/ but with a few adjustments to the Windows tray icon and tray menu items, all within the theme of the 1999 film, The Matrix.
-Take the red pill.

 #	Customizing the scripts
 You can customize any default script functions by editing the raw .AHK files of each script.